Thank you for being here and taking an interest in my mission. I'd love to tell you how this all started!

 One of my favourite Jane Goodall quotes is...
 "What you do every day makes a difference, and you have to decide what kind of difference you want to make."

 For years, 13 years to be exact I have studied the art of creating beautiful images of my children + hundreds of

 other children and families through my client work.
 In the last few years, I have taken on less client work to focus on documenting my own children and it is in this work, that I began to ask myself some really tough questions, like... what is my intent behind photographing my kids?
 How is my photography bringing value to our lives?
 How do my kids feel when I photograph them?
 How can I empower my kids through this process?
 What emotions surface when I pick up my camera?
 What are the things I hold most valuable and how can I implement these values into my photography?

 I've learned that the quality of your life is determined by the quality of questions you ask, but also the level of honesty in your answers.
-I encourage you the ask yourself the same above questions :)

 I still use my camera to create the images I love of my children but through a process that will enrich our lives along the way.
 This has been my most important work and the purpose I was needing in my photography.

 It is easy to get lost in this journey - lost in comparison, lost in your own mind, lost in your own doubts and fears.